nwtgck/pre-installed-sbt-dockerfile/README.md

 ## My note

-This is just a remider for me.
+This is just a reminder for me.

 [MY_NOTE](/MY_NOTE.md)